xmengkinaxis/SRE/SRE/Basic Knowledge.md

 A *release* represent an instance of a chart running in a Kubernetes cluster.
 Each release has its own unique name.

 [In Helm 3, Tiller will be removed](https://helm.sh/blog/helm-3-preview-pt2/), because the tiller inside a K8s cluster has too much poewr such as CREATE/UPDATE/DELETE and it causes some security issues.
 So, the Helm 3 client library will communicate directly with the Kubernetes API server not via Tiller.

+ Without using Helm, you would typically need to maintain separate Kubernetes resource files (YAML manifests) for each environment, managing the differences in configurations, replica counts, secrets, and other environment-specific settings.

+ Whereas with Helm, you can create a single chart for your application, which bundles all the necessary Kubernetes resources (deployments, services, ConfigMaps, secrets, etc.) into a unified package.
+Instead of modifying individual YAML files for each environment, you can just modify values.yaml file and deploy the application.

+ Process:

+- Creation of Helm Chart: includes templates for all required Kubernetes resources (deployments, services, ConfigMaps, secrets, etc.).
+- Values.yaml: define the configurations for your application as per the environment
+- Helm Renders Charts: During the deployment process, Helm renders the chart templates with the appropriate configuration for specific environments from values.yaml file and generate environment-specific Kubernetes manifest.
+- Deploying to Kubernetes Cluster: Once Helm generates the environment-specific Kubernetes manifests they are deployed to the Kubernetes cluster.
+According to the Helm request the Kubernetes APIs create or update the necessary resources based on configurations.

+Advantage:

+- Simplified Application Deployment: Helm packs all the necessary Kubernetes resources into a single package called a chart, making it easier to deploy and manage applications on Kubernetes.
+- Consistent and Reliable Deployments: With the use of Helm charts, you can ensure consistent and reliable application deployment across environments (development, staging, production) by simply modifying the values.yaml file.
+- Configuration Management: Helm separates the application configurations from deployment manifests, allowing you to manage configuration more effectively.
+You can easily update configurations by modifying the values.yaml file.
+- Versioning and Rollbacks: Helm supports versioning of charts, allowing you to track changes and roll back to previous versions if needed, promoting better release management.

+Challenges:

+- Learning Curve: Helm CLI, being a command line utility, brings up a learning curve for users to understand and master ample commands.
+On the other hand, the templating structure itself is quite complex when it comes to creating a helm chart for complex microservices.
+- Lack of Visibility and Monitoring: Helm CLI does not provide a built-in mechanism to view the health and status of applications deployed through its charts.
+Users need to rely on external monitoring tools or manually inspect the deployed resources to assess the state of their application

 ## Terraform